Obi202

 XML is more compact than HTML, but it is not user friendly to view.
 I have written code that converts XML and displays it as HTML.
 You may upload your callhistory.xml using my server: http://www.raspiplayer.com/CallHistory/ During the conversion, your file will be in a temporary directory with a unique file name.
 I do not use your data for any purpose other than providing this free conversion service.

 In January 2018, Obihai Technology, Inc. was bought by Polycom.
 In a firmware update to rebrand this device, they crippled the feature that allowed attaching USB 2.0 data storage to the device.
-I question the legality of sabotaging customer equipment purchased before Polycom acquired Obihai Technology, Inc. I have requested an explanation, a remedy of provision of the last good firmware before they made this change, and am considering such legal remedies as the law may provide if that prior firmware is not made available.
-Please use my contact form if you would like to join a class action lawsuit.
+I question the legality of sabotaging customer equipment purchased before Polycom acquired Obihai Technology, Inc.

 The USB storage feature would allow storing encrypted usernames and passwords for a collection of Raspberry Pi desktops, perhaps also persistent storage for user profiles.
 That would allow centralized management and users could sit down at any workstation, login, and update their browser bookmarks as well as save any files they created.
 This can be accomplished with a separate server, but not having a separate server drawing power just to provide storage, would be a savings in hardware and operating costs for a home system if that family already had an Obi 202 purchased before Polycom acquired its manufacturer.